Screen Chronology: 1950 to 1954

 performance by Betty Hutton.

-- Mr. Music
+- Mr. Music (not seen)

-looking to adopt a child some fun moments.
+looking to adopt a child.
+Tiresome plot.

 - Nancy Goes to Rio ** - Ann Southern and Jane Powell play a mother and daughter